-Over the past five decades, he has written scores of articles and 10 major books, one of which has had a tremendous impact on the popularity of German constitutional scholarship in America—the acclaimed Constitutional Jurisprudence of the Federal Republic of Germany.
-A third edition was released in October by
+Over the past five decades, he has written scores of articles and 10 major books, one of which has had a tremendous impact on the popularity of German constitutional scholarship in America — the acclaimed Constitutional Jurisprudence of the Federal Republic of Germany.
+A third edition was released in October by Duke University Press.

-“Since the late 1960s, Germany’s Constitution and its Federal Constitutional Court have replaced the U.S. Supreme Court and our Constitution as the leading models of constitutional governance around the world,” Kommers says.
-“I’ve been told that my book helped to highlight among English speaking lawyers and judges the importance and relevance of Germany’s constitutional jurisprudence for the interpretation of their respective constitutions.”
+“Since the late 1960s, Germany’s Constitution and its Federal Constitutional Court have replaced the U.S. Supreme Court and our Constitution as the leading models of constitutional governance around the world,” Kommers said.
+“I’ve been told that my book helped to highlight among English-speaking lawyers and judges the importance and relevance of Germany’s constitutional jurisprudence for the interpretation of their respective constitutions.”

 Kommers says that it was his early interest in both constitutional studies and German politics that prompted him to compare American and German constitutional case law.
 He credits Notre Dame with stimulating this interest when, in 1968, the Western European Studies Program helped to finance the year he spent as a research guest in Germany’s Federal Constitutional Court.